chuckcscccl/rustlr/README.md

 AST: BinaryOp("+", Int(10), BinaryOp("*", Neg(Int(2)), Int(4)))
 ```

+Rustlr can also be invoked from within Rust by calling the [rustlr::generate](https://docs.rs/rustlr/latest/rustlr/fn.generate.html) function.

+#### New in Version 0.4.10:

+When called from the [rustlr::generate](https://docs.rs/rustlr/latest/rustlr/fn.generate.html) function, rustlr can be made completely silent if given the
+`-trace 0` option.
+All reports are logged and returned by the function.

 #### New in Version 0.4.9: Error logging option

 Given a parser instance `parser`, it's now possible to call